-Aetna considers tilt table testing, alone or in combination with administration of provocative agents (e.g., isoproterenol), medically necessary for the evaluation of members with recurrent unexplained syncope who have an inconclusive history and physical examination, as well as negative non-invasive tests of cardiac structure and function.
+Aetna considers tilt table testing, alone or in combination with administration of provocative agents (e.g., isoproterenol), medically necessary for the evaluation of postural orthostatic tachycardia syndrome (POTS) if initial evaluation (e.g., a detailed history, complete physical examination, and 12-lead ECG) failed to establish the cause of syncope.

 Aetna considers the use of tilt table testing experimental and investigational for all other indications, including any of the following (not an all inclusive list) because there is little support in the peer-reviewed medical literature for tilt table testing for these indications: